distobs/esp-idf-ssd1306/esp32s2_multi_pcb/README.md

 Cheap!!
 Only $1.49 excluding shipping.
 I bought two and it cost $4.27 including shipping.
+More information on the ESP32S2 Mini can be found here(https://www.sudo.is/docs/esphome/boards/esp32s2mini/).

 # About ESP32S2 Mini
 A Type-C USB connector is mounted on the board, but a USB-TTL conversion chip is not mounted.